Notice of Pre-AIA or AIA Status

 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the apparatus of Obata to include a cutting blade element for separating the wafer, a moving mechanism which moves the chuck table in a cutting feed direction of the blade, as well as a nozzle, as taught by Hiromitsu.
 Obata provides a wafer that has been modified by a pulsed laser beam to impart dividing lines, which then serve to guide the separation lines when the wafer is divided by ultrasonic frequencies (see [0007]).
 Obata also describes but does not show the source of water in at least [0026].
 One would be motivated to use the cutting blade element of Hiromitsu because providing a cutting blade and the associated mechanisms for dicing/dividing a wafer enables a greater level of control over the cutting operation, as evidenced by [0026] of Hiromitsu.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the invention of Obata to have a horn element for emitting ultrasonic waves, as taught by Sastri.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the invention of Obata to have a plurality of horn elements for emitting ultrasonic waves, as taught by Sastri.
 Obata intimates and suggests modifications to the structure which provides ultrasonic vibrations, including one below the wafer element (see Figures 4 and 5), one which is displaceable via cylinders and rods (see Figure 3, elements 450, 451 and ultrasonic oscillator 41), and the referenced pivotal oscillator shown in Figures 6 and 7.
 Sastri similarly describes several configurations of the horn device configured to provide ultrasonic waves, see at least Col. 7, lines 43-56.
-One would be motivated to do so in order to provide a translatable and controllable horn device, which provides additional control of the horn as it is displaceable, see Col. 3, lines 23-37 and Col. 5, line 66-Col. 6, line 22.
+One would be motivated to do so in order to provide a plurality of translatable and controllable horn devices, which provide additional control of the horns as they are displaceable, in addition to the increase in production based on plural horns being provided, see Col. 3, lines 23-37, Col. 5, line 66-Col. 6, line 22, and Col. 7, lines 19-29 of Sastri.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the apparatus of Obata to include a cleaning mechanism area as taught by Hiromitsu, and employ a preexisting nozzle for cleaning.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the apparatus of Obata to include a cleaning mechanism area as taught by Hiromitsu, and employ an additional nozzle for cleaning.
 One would be motivated to do so in order to provide an additional and separate area for cleaning the wafer after cutting is performed, with the additional benefit that the table (18a) may spin and dry the wafer; see [0018] of Hiromitsu.
+Furthermore, both nozzles (34, 51) serve to clean and assist during the wafer processing operation, and provide benefits including cleaning both the wafer and working tool.

 Regarding claim 6, Obata in view of Sastri and Hiromitsu teaches the claimed invention as applied above.
-However, modified Obata does not explicitly teach a transfer unit that loads and unloads the workpiece onto and from the chuck table, wherein the ultrasonic horn is disposed on the transfer unit.
+However, modified Obata does not explicitly teach a transfer unit that loads and unloads the workpiece onto and from the chuck table, wherein the ultrasonic horns are disposed on the transfer unit.

 From the same or similar field of endeavor, Hiromitsu further teaches a transfer unit that loads and unloads the workpiece onto and from the chuck table (see at least first transfer arm 17 or second transfer arm 21, as well as [0018], [0025]).